Our School App Stay connected on the go...

 KEY STAGE 3

 You study a wide range of texts to advance your knowledge.
-Ranging from traditional texts, such as Shakespeare’s Julius Caesar and William Blake's fascinating poetry, to classic American Literature such as John Steinbeck's Of Mice and Men, the curriculum is varied and exciting.
-One thing we can guarantee is that you won’t be bored!
+Ranging from traditional texts, such as Shakespeare’s Hamlet and a variety of fascinating poetry, to classic American Literature such as John Steinbeck's Of Mice and Men, the curriculum is varied and exciting.
+One thing we can guarantee is that you won’t be bored.

 KEY STAGE 4